Small Cancellation for Random Branched Covers of Groups: Random Branched Coverings

 which is the standard presentation of the surface group of genus $2$. \end{example}

 Note that in the previous two examples, the space $X$ we started with was an acceptable $2$-complex.
 It is informative to consider an example where $X$ is {\bf not} acceptable.

 \begin{example} Consider the finite group $\mathbb Z_2\cong \langle x \mid x^2\rangle$.
 The presentation two complex $X$ has a single loop labelled $x$, and a single 2-cell attached by the degree two map $r$ on the circle. $X$ is homeomorphic to the projective plane $\mathbb R P^2$, a closed non-orientable surface, so any branched cover of $X$ would also have to be a closed surface.
 Now consider the space $X(\sigma)$, where $\sigma = (12\ldots n)$ is the cyclic permutation.
 The $1$-skeleton of $X(\sigma)$ is then $C_n$, a cycle of length $n$.
 There is only one lift $\tilde r$ of the attaching map to the $1$-skeleton $C_n$.
 Observe that the lifted map $\tilde r$ to $C_n$ is either a degree one map if $n$ is even, or a degree two map if $n$ is odd.
 So the space $X(\sigma)$ is either homeomorphic to $\mathbb RP^2$ (if $n$ odd) or to $\mathbb D^2$ (if $n$ even).
 Of these $X(\sigma)$, only the $n$ odd case produces a branched cover.
 In the $n$ even case, the natural map $X(\sigma) \rightarrow X$ has the property that each point has exactly $n$-preimages.
-The only points where it fails to be a branched cover are along the edges of $X$, where the local topology fails to be preserved. \end{example}
+The only points where it fails to be a branched cover are along the edges of $X$, where the local topology fails to be preserved.
+Note, however, that this issue can easily be fixed -- one only needs to change the attaching map so that we have the correct local multiplicity along the edges.
+This can be done by gluing multiple copies of the lifted disk.
+In the case where $n=2k$ is even, attaching {\it two} copies of a disk along the same attaching map resolves the issue.
+This gives a space which is topologically an $S^2$, with the two disks identified with the two hemispheres attached to the equator, a combinatorial loop of length $2k$.
+In terms of the covering of the equator circle, the generator of the deck group $\mathbb Z _{2k}$ acts by the cyclic permutation on the labels, so by a rotation on the equatorial loop.
+The generator also swaps the two attached disks, so that the centers of the two disks (north and south pole) are now a pair of branch points of index $k$, interchanged by the generator.
+This realizes $S^2$ as a branched cover of degree $n=2k$ over $\mathbb R P^2$, with a single branch point in $\mathbb R P^2$ having two preimages, each with ramification $k$.
+We will call this a branched cover {\it with multiplicity} and give more details in Remark~\ref{rem:withmult}.

+Building a branched cover with multiplicity is not the only option.
+Indeed, one can also change the power on an attaching map.
+In the case where $n=2k$ is even for instance, one can instead attach a single disk using the {\it square} of the lifted map.